![]() |

 | Don Avard by Royale on the Cover of MAN-ifique (Feb 1958) |

 Don Avard was an Australian who had served in the Royal Navy, making a name there as a boxer.
-He had a cute face, winning smile and trim physique and was arguably Royale's first 'star' of their own making (i.e. not an existing bodybuilder personality).
-He played a significant role in Royale's launch
+He was a member of the Chatham Gun Crew in the 1957 Royale Tournament.
+His cute face, winning smile and trim physique helped him to become, arguably, Royale's first 'star' of their own making (i.e. not an existing bodybuilder personality).

-He headlined Royale's very first advertisement, in December 1957 (Man's World) - see Royale Timeline 57.2.
-He was also their first beefcake cover man (above, for Barrington's 'MAN-ifique', February 1958).
+His role in Royale's start-up was significant.
+He headlined Royale's very first advertisement, in December 1957 (Man's World) - see Royale Timeline 57.2, and was their first beefcake cover man (above, for Barrington's 'MAN-ifique', February 1958).
 That was one of three beefcake magazine covers he graced in the early months of Royale's existence.

 (The others were Tomorrow's Man, March 1958 and Grecian Guild Pictorial April 1959.
 Plus a repeat appearance in a re-issue of Man-ifique dated as Spring 1958)